excelerondesign/documentation/docs/HTML/styling-selects.md

   appearance: none;
 }
 ```
 This sets the `appearance` back to initial, and gives complete style control back to us.
+*You need to include all the prefixes for proper coverage of modern browsers*

 See below example:
 <style>